Sudan's PM announces resignation amid political deadlock | Politics

 - Egypt

-Sudan's prime minister says he has resigned amid political deadlock following a military coup that derailed the country's fragile transition.
+Sudan's Prime Minister Abdalla Hamdok announced his resignation Sunday amid a political deadlock and widespread pro-democracy protests following a military coup that derailed the country's fragile transition to democratic rule.

+Hamdok, a former UN official seen as the civilian face of Sudan's transitional government, had been reinstated as prime minister in November as part of an agreement with the military following the October coup.
+In that time he had failed to name a Cabinet and his resignation throws Sudan into political uncertainty amid uphill security and economic challenges.

+In a televised national address Sunday, Hamdok called for a dialogue to agree on a “national charter” and to “draw a roadmap” to complete the transition to democracy in accordance with the 2019 constitutional document governing the transitional period.

 The protests came despite tightened security and blocked bridges and roads in Khartoum and Omdurman.
 Internet connections were also disrupted ahead of the protests, according to advocacy group NetBlocs.
 Authorities have used such tactics repeatedly since the October 25 coup.